msteinhoff/bysu/DESIGN.md

 ![system-design](system-design.png "System design")

 On each cluster node, a snapshot agent is installed with modules configured for all applications that should be backed up.
-The agent runs once per day, creates snapshots, and stores them in a local cache on the node.
+The agent runs once or more per day, creates snapshots, and stores them in a local cache on the node.
 To protect snapshots from corruption due to faulty nodes or attackers, the agent then sends them to the backup service via restricted SSH.
 Snapshots are only purged from the local cache after they were successfully stored in the backup service.

 ## Snapshot agent